Wednesday, June 30, 2010

 Books I Read in June

 Forgotten God: Reversing Our Tragic Neglect of the Holy Spirit by Francis Chan – Last year when I learned that Pastor Chan was writing a book about the Holy Spirit, it did not get me very excited.
 I had absolutely no interest in reading or listening to the book.
 That is pretty sad, however, earlier in the month I received a free audio version of this book from http://christianaudio.com/.
 The audio version of Forgotten God was a little less than four hours - almost the same length of Chan's popular first release, Crazy Love.
 I am so glad that I received Forgotten God.
 Had I not, I do not think I would have ever given it a chance.
 I enjoyed Forgotten God a great deal more than I thought I would.
 I enjoyed Crazy Love, but I found Forgotten God to be even better.
 It made me really think.
 Because I have placed my faith in Christ, the Holy Spirit resides in me.
 I have known that for many years, but I often fail to remember how amazing it is that I have been given the gift of the Holy Spirit.
 I so often fail to tap into the Spirit's power.
 I am thankful that Pastor Chan has reminded me of the power of the Holy Spirit and what a relationship with the Holy Spirit can be like.
 Unlike An Introduction to the New Testament by Carson and Moo, Forgotten God is a small book that can be understood and enjoyed by many.
-Each chapter ends with a short biography about someone who is driven by the Holy Spirit.
+Each chapter ends with a short biography of someone who is driven by the Holy Spirit.
 These accounts are encouraging and help us see the glory of God.
 I definitely give Forgotten God my endorsement.

 An Introduction to the New Testament by D.A.
 Carson and Douglas J. Moo – I purchased this book last summer for a New Testament Introduction course I took at Liberty Baptist Theological Seminary.
 Another book that was required for that class was The New Testament: Its Background and Message by Thomas D. Lea and David Alan Black.
 Both books are excellent books designed for seminarians, but Carson and Moo’s book is much more scholarly.
-Carson and Moo’s book is divided into 26 chapters and includes some special chapters such as, Thinking about the Study of the New Testament, Paul: Apostle and Theologian and The New Testament Canon.
+Carson and Moo’s book is divided into 26 chapters and includes some special chapters such as Thinking about the Study of the New Testament, Paul: Apostle and Theologian and The New Testament Canon.
 Some New Testament books are combined into one chapter.
 This includes the Pastoral Epistles and 1, 2 and 3 John.
-The contents, author (s), origin, date, destination, purpose, text, adoption into the Canon, recent studies, theme and contribution of the New Testament books are examined.
-A Scripture Index, Name Index and Subject Index are found in the back of the book.
+The contents, author (s), origin, date, destination, purpose, text, adoption into the Canon, recent studies, theme, and contribution of the New Testament books are examined.
+A Scripture Index, Name Index, and Subject Index are found in the back of the book.
 This is a great resource to help you accurately understand the New Testament message within its historical setting.